INL Bureau · Office Profiles

 Programming in New Priority Areas

-Developing project concepts in cutting-edge priority areas such as IUU fishing enforcement and critical minerals access — expanding INL's footprint in domains directly linked to U.S. economic and national security interests.
+Developing project concepts in cutting-edge priority areas such as cybercrime/sextortion, IUU fishing enforcement, and critical minerals access — expanding INL's footprint in domains directly linked to U.S. economic and national security interests.

 Team & Contacts